What is the Destination of Leavers from Higher Education (DLHE) Survey?

 How is the data collected?

-Shortly after graduation, a postal questionnaire is sent out to all graduates, and an invitation to complete the information online.
+Shortly after graduation, an email is sent out to all graduates, asking you to complete the information online.
 As well as this, the Careers Service are involved in organising telephone calls to capture information from those graduates who have subsequently not responded.
-Destination data remains confidential to the University.

 What is the data used for?